The Coziest Italian Wedding Soup Recipe (Ready in 40 Minutes!)

 Step 3: Sauté the Veggies

 In the same pot, cook onion, carrot, and celery for 6-8 minutes until softened.
-Add garlic and cook one more minute.
+Add garlic and cook for one more minute.
 (Pro tip: scraping up those browned bits from the meatballs adds flavor!)

 Step 4: Simmer the Soup

 Pour in chicken broth and bring to a boil.
 Add pasta and browned meatballs.
-Reduce heat and simmer 10 minutes, stirring occasionally.
+Reduce the heat and simmer 10 minutes, stirring occasionally.

 Step 5: Add the Spinach